In this section we will learn:

 Precipitate is a fancy word which means to fall.

-When the air temperature drops below the dew point, the water vapor begins to condense into water droplets, and the water begins to give up the heat energy it absorbed during evaporation.
+Precipitation is weather term that describes that air temperature drops below the dew point, the water vapor begins to condense into water droplets, and the water begins to give up the heat energy it absorbed during evaporation.
 When this happens up in the sky we see it as clouds, if it is at ground level it is fog or mist.

 Mist and fog are classed with precipitation because they form like other types, but the water droplets are so small that they remain suspended in the air rather than falling.